Financial assistance for full-time French courses for immigrants

 • From the Financial Assistance Program for Skills Recognition Training (PAFFARC);

-• From the Specific Assistance Program for Ukrainians (PSAU).
+• From the Specific Assistance Program for Ukrainians (PSAU);

-This financial assistance is $25 per week for the duration of your full-time training.
+Financial assistance is $25 per week for the duration of your full-time training.

 The application for financial assistance can be made at the same time as your application for admission to the course.

-Was the information on this page useful to you?
+Was the information on this page helpful?